Bobrac3023/Project5_Mildew_Detection_in_Cherry_Leaves/README.md

   - matplotlib==3.8.0
   - pandas==2.1.1
   - seaborn==0.13.2
-  - The input directories which inlcude the test, train and validation sets were deleted to reduce the slug file size.
+  - The input directories which include the test, train and validation sets were deleted to reduce the slug file size.
-  - As such the Heroku app deployed does not have the input/validation files which are need to display some features on the streamlit app.
+  - As such the Heroku app deployed did not have the input/validation files which are need to display some features on the streamlit app.
 - When this issue was raised to the tutor, they acknolwedged this problem and requested to change to Render.
 - A screenshot of the issue with Heroku.

   ![heroku_slug_fail](Readme.doc/heroku_slug_fail.png)

--The Deployment on Render also did not happen as it kep giving errors for Pandas and other packages.
+-The Deployment on Render also presented numerous challenges, as it kepy throwing errors for Pandas and other packages.
+- An example of the error below
   - We used a lower version of Numpy than what was in my original requirements.txt file , deleted Procfile and runtime.txt files and used a Python version of 3..8.12 as outlined in the code institue deployment guide.

 - Render Deploy issues

   ![render_deploy_issue](Readme.doc/render_deploy_issue.png)

-## The ORGINAL INPUT Files have been erased to meet Project Deadline to submit this project.
-As such some of the STREAMLIT features dont work from HEROKU.
-BUT the same can be seen once the DataCollection Notebook is run again and the command **streamlit run app.py** is run from the visual studio console

 ## Deployment

-1. The Heroku site has a limitation of 500MB on the slug file.
+- The Heroku site has a limitation of 500MB on the slug file.
-2. Code Institute also suggests using an alternate site called Render.com https://dashboard.render.com/web/new
+- Code Institute also suggests using an alternate site called Render.com https://dashboard.render.com/web/new
-3. Deployment guide for Render https://code-institute-students.github.io/deployment-docs/42-pp5-pa/
+- Deployment guide for Render https://code-institute-students.github.io/deployment-docs/42-pp5-pa/

-## ML Business Case

-- In the previous bullet, you potentially visualised an ML task to answer a business requirement.
-You should frame the business case using the method we covered in the course.

-## Dashboard Design

-- List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other items, that your dashboard library supports.
-- Finally, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project, you were confident you would use a given plot to display an insight, but later, you chose another plot type).

-## Unfixed Bugs

-- You will need to mention unfixed bugs and why they were unfixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a significant variable for consideration, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.

-## Deployment

-### Heroku

-- The App live link is: `https://YOUR_APP_NAME.herokuapp.com/`
-- Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
-- The project was deployed to Heroku using the following steps.

-1. Log in to Heroku and create an App
-2. At the Deploy tab, select GitHub as the deployment method.
-3. Select your repository name and click Search.
-Once it is found, click Connect.
-4. Select the branch you want to deploy, then click Deploy Branch.
-5. The deployment process should happen smoothly if all deployment files are fully functional.
-Click the button Open App on the top of the page to access your App.
-6. If the slug size is too large, then add large files not required for the app to the .slugignore file.
+- Project deployment link at Render https://project5-mildew-detection-in-cherry-5ijr.onrender.com

 ## Main Data Analysis and Machine Learning Libraries